But what’s the difference between customer service vs. quality assurance teams?

-At a lot of software companies, those teams are separated with a big red line – the dev team develops, and the customer service (or CX) team talks to customers.
+At a lot of software companies, the two teams are separated with a big red line – the dev team develops, and the customer service (or CX) team talks to customers.
 Other companies have their CX team handle only billing and basic FAQs, while the developers manage all the tech support.

 But that means the developers have less time to actually develop…and let’s face it, in most cases, customer service professionals have more experience managing the complexities of working directly with customers and users.

-So how do you strike the right balance?
+Customer service vs. quality assurance: How do you strike the right balance?

-How’s that actually work, though?
+How’s that work, though?
 How is QA separate from customer service and development?
 And is there one right way to balance all these different responsibilities?

 No matter how good you are, bugs are almost guaranteed to happen sometimes – and when one of our users finds one, everyone on the CX team is responsible for troubleshooting and offering tech support.